 Debt collectors or Collection Agencies may not:

-Falsely threatening to sue you, garnish wages or sell property
+Falsely threaten to sue you, garnish wages or sell property

 Use or threatens to use violence if consumer does not pay

 Accuse you of a crime, criminal prosecution or threatening arrest

 Misrepresent the amount, nature or character of the debt